From Xojo Documentation

 This code demonstrates how to use this event for session-specific communication.
 The session identifier will need to be passed as part of the url, either as part of the path itself, or in the query parameters.
 In the case of this example, the session identifier will be part of the path itself.

 The first part of this example is the action event of a button.
 We have added a property to Session called RandomValue.
 The button will create a random number and assign it to this property, inform the user which number was chosen, then display a url inside the /special path.

 MsgBox("The value displayed will be " + Str(Session.RandomValue, "0"))

 ShowURL(App.URL + "/special/" + Session.Identifier)

-Because the URL is within the /special/ path, HandleSpecialURL will be fired.
-Below is the code from the HandleSpecialURL event.
+Because the URL is within the /special/ path, HandleSpecialURL will be called.
+Below is the code for the HandleSpecialURL event.

 // path may not be a session identifier.